-If you have money to spend, try the Sony Cber-shot RX1R II and Leica Q - are both amazing cameras they maybe among the best compact point-and-shoot cameras.
-(I don't own these - but I did try them at trade show).
+If you have money to spend, try the Sony Cyber-shot RX1R II and Leica Q – are both amazing cameras they may be among the best compact point-and-shoot cameras.
+(I don’t own these – but I did try them at a trade show).

 I use Canon Professional Services to service my gear, that gives me a peace of mind that my beach lenses and cameras are in perfect conditions.

-PRO ADVICE: Choose a system - Canon, Nikon, Sony, Pentax - buy a full sensor (equivalent to 35mm camera) camera.
-I use Canon 5D Mark III.
-Also Canon released their newest version Canon 5D Mark IV and I will be definitely upgrading.
+PRO ADVICE: Choose a system – Canon, Nikon, Sony, Pentax – buy a full sensor (equivalent to 35mm camera) camera.
+I use Canon 5D Mark IV.

 Hasselblad, Leica, Pentax, Mamiya or PhaseOne have great medium format digital cameras for you to consider.

-Once you choose a system buy the best lenses.
-You will change cameras often, because manufacturers are relentlessly competing on sensors, chips, etc. so you will have to change them often (and in the process you will loose a lot of money).
+Once you choose a system to buy the best lenses.
+You will change cameras often, because manufacturers are relentlessly competing on sensors, chips, etc. so you will have to change them often (and in the process, you will lose a lot of money).

 I love any prime lens – I learned my craft with fixed lenses, and that’s always a perfect choice.

-Not all lenses are perfect match to each camera body!
+Not all lenses are a perfect match to each camera body!

 Professional DSLR cameras offer micro-adjustments to your lenses, where you can dial-in perfect match between your camera and lens to achieve sharp focus.